Bewica/challenge/challenge.md

 }
 ```

-Make the function verify that any given password string complies with the requirements defined in the dictionary.
+Make the function verify that any given password string complies with the requirements defined in the dictionary or object.

 Add unit tests to verify the correct implementation of the password strength rules.